shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/intro-to-http.md

 travel section.

 Another common example of when query strings are used is filling out an online form.
-This example is of the AppNexus
+This example is of the Xandr
 Contact Form:

 :::image type="content" source="media/contact-form.png" alt-text="Screenshot of Contact Form .":::